ikyman/For-Later-Project-Ideas/README.md

 Hence Mudrunner's addition to the "For-Later-Project-Ideas-The-List-That-Is-Rapidly-Turning-Into-A-Potential-Video-Game-Mod-List" List.
 Explosions!
 If you're careless enough, you might end up with too few trucks or fuel stations to complete the level.
 On the plus side, you get to see the Driver ragdoll-ing.

 The winch controls could be improved, too.
 To get to the winch, I have to open up advanced Mode.
 Advanced mode disables my engine.
 If I'm stuck and want to use a combination of winch+engine to get myself free, that requires an extra key-press over allowing me to start driving immediatly.

+# C-Plus-Plus Database Setup
+Not every project is public.
+On one of my not-public projects, I needed to store data in a database.
+This was in C++.
+I had a seperate executable for Database Setup.

+This Database Setup was _Heavily_ Django-inspired.
+The Database Setup executable itself served as a conductor for running various migrations needed to ensure the database is up and running and ready to interact with the rest of the code.

+The entire idea behind this list of "For Later project Ideas" was that I have too many projects already.
+With so many already-existing Projects, the inevitable happened.
+I have a second project written in C++ that will use the libpqxx library for interacting with the database.

+Let me review my options: I can type manually something that would be simular-to-but-not-quite what I have already.
+This will give my carpal tunnel syndrome.
+Option 2 is to copy-paste my Database setup from my ooh-so-secret project into my less-secret-but-Ill-eventually-make-it-public project.
+This is a trawdy move.
+This leaves only option #3: Create another project, this time for setting up the database for any C++ projects that use libpqxx!